LLNL/RAJA/docs/sphinx/tutorial.rst

 Tutorial
 ========

-This is an overview of the examples included in RAJA and an overview view of the different features each examples highlights.
+This is an overview of the examples included in RAJA.
+In particular we highlight RAJA features which simplify scientific computing.

 ---------------
 Vector Addition
 ---------------
-In this example, two arrays A, and B, of length N are added together and the result is stored in a third vector C. As a starting point we begin with a classic C++ style for loop and illustrate how to create a RAJA analog.
+In this example, two arrays A, and B, of length N are added together.
+The result is stored in a third array C. As a starting point we begin with a classic C++ style for loop and illustrate how to create a RAJA analog.

 .. code-block:: cpp